 Natural pH-Balanced Homemade Douche Recipe

 Douching really isn’t necessary and can affect the pH of delicate female parts, potentially leading to problems.
 However, if you really want to use one, consider this natural homemade douche that will allow these delicate parts to maintain the proper pH.
+Also, consider using the above DIY feminine wash.

 - ¼ cup apple cider vinegar